Pool Servers

 Claim a server

 When your game needs a server (for example, when matchmaking finds a match), you claim a pool server via the API.
-The claimed server becomes yours instantly — you receive its connection details in the response.
+The claimed server becomes yours and you receive its connection details in the response, skipping the on-demand launch wait.

-Pool servers use the same infrastructure and runtime environment as on-demand servers.
-The only difference is that they are pre-launched and waiting, so there is no cold-start delay when you need one.
+Pool servers are designed to use the same infrastructure and runtime environment as on-demand servers.
+The only difference is that they are pre-launched and waiting.

 Configuring Your Pool